 There are a lot of variations on self-publishing, including:

-(NB: There are some companies that charge at both ends – first a fee to publish your book, and then they take a cut from any books you sell in future.
-Personally, I consider this to be unethical and would avoid these companies.
-The reason a traditional publisher takes the lion’s share of the profits is because they are the ones who have fronted all of the financial risk involved in publishing the book.
-When you self-publish, you take on the risk so also benefit from the rewards.
-A company that charges up front and takes a cut of profits is taking on no risk and getting rewarded at both ends, which seems a bit unfair to me.)
+Note: There are some companies that charge at both ends – first a fee to publish your book, and then a cut from book sales.
+This is often called Hybrid Publishing.
+The reason a traditional publisher takes the lion’s share of the profits is because they have fronted all of the financial costs involved in publishing the book.
+When you self-publish, you take on the risk and then benefit from the rewards.
+A hybrid publisher lands somewhere in the middle, charging up front but also taking a cut of profits.

 Self-publishing vs. traditional publishing: The breakdown

-if you’ve been picked up by a publishing house, you can argue that you gain an instant credibility boost.
-The industry has decided to invest their time and expertise into you and your book, therefore you must have written something worthwhile.
+If you’ve been picked up by a publishing house, you can argue that you gain an instant credibility boost.
+The industry has decided to invest their time and expertise into you and your book so you must have written something worthwhile.
 If you’re worried about whether what you’ve written is any good, this can be very validating.

-There are also a number of literary prizes that are only open to traditionally published authors, and you’re far more likely to receive critical acclaim for your book (assuming it’s a good one, of course) than a self-published or independent author.
+There are also a number of literary prizes that are only open to traditionally published authors.
+You’re more likely to receive critical acclaim for your book (assuming it’s a good one) as a traditionally-published author than as a self-published or independent author.

-Having said all of this, though, I’d have a think about your target readers before jumping on the credibility bandwagon.
-If your book is professionally produced, would they even know whether or not it was published by a traditional publishing house?
-Would they care?
+Having said that, think about your target readers before pinning too much on the credibility that comes from literary prizes.
+If your book is professionally produced, readers won't know whether or not it was published by a traditional publishing house.
+And if they did, would they care?

-I’ve found more and more readers, particularly those in tight niches, care more about the quality of a book and its content and, assuming that you publish a high-quality book, they wouldn’t be able to tell the difference between a self-published or a traditionally published one.
+More and more, readers care only about the quality of your book and its content.
+And if you publish a high-quality book that adhere's to professional standards, they wouldn’t be able to tell the difference between a self-published or a traditionally published one.

-Fortunately, the number of great self-published books in the market is going up every day, which means any stigma against self-published books is going down (in fact, I’ve found it only really exists among literary types today).
+Fortunately, the number of great self-published books in the market is going up every day, which means any stigma against self-published has dropped and really only exists among elite literary types today.

 However, this makes it even more important to invest in making your book look, read and feel like it was professionally published – your credibility’s at stake.

-If you get a publishing deal and they ask you to make an upfront investment of any kind, they are not a traditional publishing house.
+Note: If you get a publishing deal and are asked to make an upfront investment of any kind, they are not a traditional publishing house.

-If you’re self-publishing, you will be the one fronting the cost of your book.
-And, depending on who you choose to produce your book, the level of service you choose and the quality of the service you get, these costs can add up very quickly – ranging anywhere from about $4,500 to $16,500 (note that these are Australian figures – you can see the full breakdown here).
+If you’re self-publishing, you're the one covering the cost of your book.
+Depending on who you choose to produce your book, the level of service you choose and the quality of the service you get, these costs can add up very quickly – ranging anywhere from about $4,500 to $17,000 and up (you can see the full breakdown here).

-So, unsurprisingly, you’ll need the budget upfront or you’ll need to raise funds to self-publish your book.
+As a result, you’ll need to allocate this from your business' marketing and/or product development budgets or you’ll need to raise funds to self-publish your book.

 If you have a traditional publishing deal, you can expect an advance from the publisher, which is supposed to tide you over while you finish your book.
 Advances vary depending on how successful they expect the book to be, but for a first book you can expect from $5,000 to $15,000 if you sign with a major house.